vanachterjacob/Todoosh/README.md

 - Built with vanilla JavaScript (no frameworks)
 - Uses Firebase 8.10.1 for file:// protocol support
+- HTML5 Drag and Drop API for reordering
 - Offline-first architecture with localStorage
 - CSS Grid and Flexbox for layout
 - Modern CSS with variables and transitions